Hypertrophic cardiomyopathy: Screening

 Although HCM may be asymptomatic, affected individuals may present with symptoms ranging from mild to critical heart failure and sudden cardiac death at any point from early childhood to seniority.
 HCM is the leading cause of sudden cardiac death in young athletes in the United States, and the most common genetic cardiovascular disorder.
-One study found that the incidence of sudden cardiac death in young competitive athletes declined in the Veneto region of Italy by 89% since the 1982 introduction of routine cardiac screening for athletes, from an unusually high starting rate.
+One study found that the incidence of sudden cardiac death in young competitive athletes declined in the Veneto region of Italy by 89% from an unusually high baseline rate since the 1982 introduction of routine cardiac screening for athletes.
 As of 2010, however, studies have shown that the incidence of sudden cardiac death, among all people with HCM, has declined to one percent or less.
 Screen-positive individuals who are diagnosed with cardiac disease are usually told to avoid competitive athletics.

 HCM can be detected with an echocardiogram (ECHO) with 80%+ accuracy, which can be preceded by screening with an electrocardiogram (ECG) to test for heart abnormalities.
 Cardiac magnetic resonance imaging (CMR), considered the gold standard for determining the physical properties of the left ventricular wall, can serve as an alternative screening tool when an echocardiogram provides inconclusive results.
 For example, the identification of segmental lateral ventricular hypertrophy cannot be accomplished with echocardiography alone.
 Also, left ventricular hypertrophy may be absent in children under thirteen years of age.
-This undermines the results of pre-adolescents' echocardiograms.
-Researchers, however, have studied asymptomatic carriers of an HCM-causing mutation through the use of CMR and have been able to identify crypts in the interventricular septal tissue in these people.
-It has been proposed that the formation of these crypts is an indication of myocyte disarray and altered vessel walls that may later result in the clinical expression of HCM.
-A possible explanation for this is that the typical gathering of family history only focuses on whether sudden death occurred or not.
-It fails to acknowledge the age at which relatives had had sudden cardiac death, as well as the frequency of the cardiac events.
-Furthermore, given the several factors necessary to be considered at risk for sudden cardiac death, while most of the factors do not have strong predictive value individually, there exists ambiguity regarding when to implement special treatment.
+This reduces sensitivity of pre-adolescents' echocardiograms.